jdereg/json-io/user-guide.md

                             // to choose.
     CLASSLOADER             // ClassLoader instance to use when turning String names of
                             // classes into JVM Class instances.
+    FORCE_MAP_FORMAT_ARRAY_KEYS_ITEMS  // Force Map output to use @keys/@items even if
+                            // the Map contains all Strings as keys.

 #### The optional values below are public constants from `JsonReader`, used by placing them as keys in the arguments map.